Ensuring Access and Opportunity through Student Scholarships.

 Where the Need is Greatest

-Gifts to the Campus Fund are used where the need is greatest.
+Gifts to the campus are used where the need is greatest.
 In the past year, donor contributions supported the engineering program and allowed a team of faculty and students to compete in WorldQuest, a high profile event coordinated by the World Affairs Council of Pittsburgh.
 It included about 300 members of the Pittsburgh business and growing international communities.

 Student Community Center